Nukesor/sticker-finder/README.md

     /random_set Get a random sticker set.
     /skip       Skip the current sticker
     /cancel     Cancel all current tag actions
+    /english    Only english sticker sets and tags /international Get sticker sets from all all languages.

 ## Installation and starting: